Renaldo Cephas

-Renaldo Showayne Cephas (born 8 December 1999) is a Jamaican professional footballer who plays as a winger for Russian Premier League club Pari Nizhny Novgorod and the Jamaica national team.
+Renaldo Showayne Cephas (born 8 December 1999) is a Jamaican professional footballer who plays as a winger for Azerbaijani club Qarabağ and the Jamaica national team.

 Club career

 Cephas is a youth product of the Jamaican clubs Allman/Woodford FC and Molynes United, and began his senior career with Arnett Gardens in the Jamaican National Premier League in 2019.
 On 6 July 2022, he moved to the Macedonian club Shkupi, and in his debut season with them scored 11 goals in 29 league games.
 In July 2022, he scored 4 goals for Shkupi in a 5–0 Europa Conference League win over FC Hegelmann on 14 June 2023.
 On 8 August 2023, he transferred to the Turkish Süper Lig club Ankaragücü.

 On 25 July 2025, Cephas signed a three-year contract with Pari Nizhny Novgorod in the Russian Premier League.

+On June 25, 2026, Sefas transferred to Qarabağ, a club competing in the Azerbaijan Premier League.
+Renaldo Sefas signed a three-year contract with Qarabağ, the biggest and most successful club in Azerbaijan.

+The footballer's debut and first goal for Qarabağ in official matches took place in the first qualifying round of the 2026–27 UEFA Europa League.
+On July 9, 2026, in a match against the Icelandic club Vestri, Sefas scored a goal in the 86th minute following an assist from Zakaria Sawo.

 International career

 On 2 September 2023, Cephas received his first call-up to the Jamaica national team for a set of 2023–24 CONCACAF Nations League matches.
 He made his debut in the first match against Honduras on 8 September.